vcvpaiva/Lucy/TAC/readme.md

 Q5505100: Frobenius_algebra

-We still have problems with abbreviations (e.g. ), adjectives, and terms that are not mathematical (e.g.  )
+We still have problems with abbreviations (e.g. ANR can be "Absolute neighborhood retract, a type of topological space (mathematics)").

+Need to decide what to do with adjectives, and terms that are not mathematical (e.g.  )